Sulfacetamide/prednisolone (Into the eye)

 Prednisolone (pred-NIS-oh-lone), Sulfacetamide (sul-fa-SET-a-mide)

-Treats inflammation in the eye when there is also a chance of bacterial infection.
+Treats and prevents eye infection and inflammation.
 This medicine is a combination of a sulfa drug and a corticosteroid.

 When This Medicine Should Not Be Used